dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

 KeeperFX is an extensive mod for Dungeon Keeper.

 It is written by fans and not supported by original developer.
-It contains some of original Dungeon Keeper data, but many files are also modified or remade.
+It requires some of original Dungeon Keeper data, but many files are also modified or remade.

 Installation of KeeperFX CCP:

-KeeperFX CCP contains all the files necessary to play the game.
-Decompress it anywhere, and it's ready to run.
+Note that you need original Dungeon Keeper CD (or CD image) to perform complete installation.

+To install KeeperFX CCP, you have to unpack the archive to your desired target location, and then run "launcher.exe".
+The Launcher utility will allow you to select source folder from which original DK files will be taken.
+To select the folder and start copying files, press "Install" button.

 If you wish to change language, edit "keeperfx.cfg" and set its shortcut in the 'LANGUAGE=' line.

-Run "keeperfx.exe" to start the game.
+Press the correct button inside Launcher to start the game.
+For information about running the game executable directly, see 'running KeeperFX' section.
 If something doesn't work, see the 'troubleshooting' section.

 Please note that there are two types of releases: complete version and patch.
 You need a complete version to play the game;
 a patch is only an additional feature, which you can use by overwriting some files from complete version with new ones.

+Supported DK releases:

+Here you can find a list of releases which you can use to get files required by KeeperFX:
+- Dungeon Keeper, english release
+- Dungeon Keeper, multilingual release
+- Dungeon Keeper Gold, english release
+- Dungeon Keeper Gold, multilingual release
+- Dungeon Keeper from GOG.com

 Available languages: